 Similar to gratitude, practising mindfulness is a workout for your happiness.
 The more you practise the easier it gets and the more impact you’ll feel.

 Mindfulness in its simplest form means the ability to stay in the present moment.
 Most of the time we are either spiralling ahead into what we need to do next or ruminating over something that’s already happened.

-When you are with the kids (or not) start to bring your attention more fully to the world around you.
-Notice the light, the sound of your tea being stirred, the feel of your breaths as you relax your shoulders.
+When you’re with the kids (or not) start to bring your attention more fully to the world around you.
+Notice the light, the sound of your tea being stirred or the feel of your shoulders relaxing as you take a deep breath.

 You can practise bring present in almost any activity.